MicrosoftDocs/security/security-docs/zero-trust/copilots/zero-trust-microsoft-copilot-for-security.md

 - [Conduct access reviews](/entra/id-governance/privileged-identity-management/pim-create-roles-and-resource-roles-review) to ensure admin and SecOps staff user accounts still need their assigned roles.
 - [Perform audits](/entra/id-governance/privileged-identity-management/pim-how-to-use-audit-log) on access and role changes for admin and SecOps staff.

-#### Using privileged access management together with Copilot for Security
+#### Using privileged access management together with Security Copilot

 Microsoft Purview Privileged Access Management helps protect your organization from breaches and helps to meet compliance best practices by limiting standing access to sensitive data or access to critical configuration settings.
 Instead of administrators having constant access, just-in-time access rules are implemented for tasks that need elevated permissions.
 Instead of administrators having constant access, just-in-time access rules are implemented for tasks that need elevated permissions.
 For more information, see [Privileged access management](/purview/privileged-access-management-solution-overview).

 ## Step 3.
 Secure devices for privileged access

 In Step 1, you configured Conditional Access policies that required managed and compliant devices for your admin and SecOps staff.
-For additional security, you can deploy privileged access devices for your staff to use when accessing security tools and data, including Copilot for Security.
+For additional security, you can deploy privileged access devices for your staff to use when accessing security tools and data, including Security Copilot.
 A privileged access device is a hardened workstation that has clear application control and application guard.
 The workstation uses credential guard, device guard, app guard, and exploit guard to protect the host from attackers.

 For more information on how to configure a device for privileged access, see [Securing devices as part of the privileged access story](/security/privileged-access-workstations/privileged-access-devices).